RakeshCherry/BankApplicationSpringSecurity/README.md

 ## Section 4
-  in this created mysql container using DOCKER
+  * In this created mysql container using DOCKER
+  * added script.sql which will be using in client of sqlecron to create backapplication database tables username and password